elicodes89/BeyondTravelling/README.md

 # BeyondTravelling
-Capstone Project - Built using Java, React, JavaScript, MongoDB and our own API.
+Capstone Project - Built using Java, React, JavaScript, Spring and our own API.